Softlandia-Ltd/qdrant-azure-app-service/README.md

-# Azure QDrant Deployment with ARM Templates
+# Azure App Service QDrant Deployment

 This repository provides an Azure Resource Manager (ARM) template for deploying [QDrant](https://github.com/qdrant/qdrant), a vector similarity search engine with extended filtering support, to Azure Web App for Containers.
 It also demonstrates how to leverage Azure's built-in authentication for secure access to QDrant.